Artworking 101 and My Process Checklist: How to artwork, supply your designs to clients and ensure a smooth handover.

 Right so, that’s why we do it, but when should you artwork your files?
 As I said at the top, everyone has a different process but the goal is the same.
 So part of it is choosing what is the right style for you.
 Would you like to artwork at every stage or just at the end?

 For me, I prefer to artwork at the end of the project.
 For my branding projects, I send the client a short presentation of our finalised designs for final sign off, and then once it’s all approved.
-I spend a bit of time finalising and simplifying the file, perfecting the typography, exporting all of the elements and pulling together my brand guidelines document.
+I spend a bit of time finalising and simplifying the file, perfecting the typography, outling the core elements, exporting everything, clearly naming the files and pulling together my brand guidelines document.

-This process works best for me because I find that if clients have small tweaks or colour changes before sign off then artworking throughout the process adds much more time.
-And when I work for smaller clients on 2-3 day branding projects, this time really adds up.
-Like every part of my process - I do have some flexibility.
-For example some projects require different things and I love typography so I always put loads of time into this while the project is live.
+This process works best for me because I find that if clients have small tweaks or colour changes before sign off, then artworking throughout the process adds much more time.
+And when I work for clients on 3-4 step branding projects, this time really adds up.
+But like every part of my process - I do have some flexibility and some projects require different things.
+For example, I love typography, so I always put lots of time into this and perfect the typography as I work while the project is live.

 An example of a neat and organised Swatches palette